Name

 start dbus = BOOLEAN (default: yes) (G)

-Whether to start a dbus instance for use with Tracker.
+Whether to start a dbus instance for use with Tracker or LocalSearch.

 start tracker = BOOLEAN (default: yes) (G)

-Whether to start Tracker with "tracker daemon -s".
+Whether to start Tracker or LocalSearch with "tracker daemon -s" or "localsearch daemon -s".
 In case of old Tracker, "tracker-control -s" is used instead.

 veto message = BOOLEAN (default: no) (G)